 - Be a current AASC member in good standing.
 Join AASC!

-- Provide proof of SC101: Fundamentals of Service Coordination program completion.
+- Provide proof of SC101: Fundamentals of Service Coordination program completion* at least 30 days prior to the exam (version 2016 or later).

-- Candidates who hold a Bachelor’s degree or other advanced degree, but who do not have the experience described above, may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, letter from institution).
+- Exam Candidates who hold an Associate's, Bachelor's, or other advanced degree in social services or a related health care field may count that degree as two years of employment experience and may sit for the Comprehensive Exam after providing proof of their degree (transcript, copy of diploma, or letter from institution).

 PSC Renewal Requirements

-Note: All PSC's are required to renew their PSC designation.
-The PSC Renewal Program requires that PSCs participate in professional development activities and submit evidence of these activities on a periodic basis.
-Meeting these requirements in a timely manner is mandatory to maintain the PSC designation.
+Professional Service Coordinators are required to renew their PSC designation.
+The PSC Renewal Program requires that PSCs participate in professional development activities and submit evidence of these activities periodically.
+Promptly meeting these requirements is mandatory to maintain the PSC designation.
 To retain PSC designations, AASC requires all PSCs to renew every three years by accumulating 36 hours of continuing education.
 The PSC Renewal is offered to ensure that Professional Service Coordinators maintain the highest professional standards and enhance their continued competence.
 The cost of renewal is $75.00 and is accomplished by submitting documentation to AASC.
 Follow this link to submit your PSC Renewal Application.

 Not meeting the requirements of the PSC Renewal Program results in an expiration of the PSC designation.
-However, reinstatement may be requested, with documentation of 36 hours of continuing education submitted.
-The Reinstatement Fee (in addition to the Renewal Fee) is as follows: $25.00 if application is 1-6 months late; $50.00 if application is 6-12 months late; and $75.00 if application is 1 year or more late.
-For questions regarding PSC Renewal, please contact Ikea Haralson, AASC Education Project Coordinator, at (614) 848-5958 or email@example.com.
+However, reinstatement may be requested with documentation of 36 hours of continuing education submitted.
+The Reinstatement Fee (in addition to the Renewal Fee) is as follows: $25.00 if application is 0-6 months late; $50.00 if application is 7-12 months late; and $75.00 if application is 13-17 months late; for 18 or more months, contact AASC.
+For questions regarding PSC Renewal, please contact the AASC Staff at (614) 848-5958 or firstname.lastname@example.org.

 Additional PSC Renewal Guidelines

-A minimum of 12 CEUs per year are required (36 hours during three-year renewal period), and a minimum of three (3) hours of ethics training must be included.
+A minimum of 12 CEUs per year is required (36 hours during three-year renewal period), and a minimum of three (3) hours of ethics training must be included.
+Proof of training contact hours includes completion of certificates, agendas, programs, etc. List training hours from conferences or symposiums where multiple sessions are presented for each session.
 CEUs must be earned at official training programs, with learning objectives established.

-CEU's may be obtained through on-line learning (e.g., additional PSC modules, webinars, etc.), conference/seminar training, and/or college courses taken.
+CEUs may be obtained through online learning (e.g., additional PSC modules, webinars, etc.), conference/seminar training or college courses completed.

 We Are Proud to Offer the Professional Service Coordinator Program